Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Results

-Instead of using back reflection spots, we propose here to reject the residual noise by using a numerical notch filter.
-Recalling the Fourier spectrum of the HFPNS-corrected interference signal shown in Figure~\ref{fig11:Fourier-HFPNS-and-notch-filter}(a), two pronounced resonance peaks are observed.
-This spectral feature is attributed to mechanical instabilities of the delay line and motivate the use of a dedicated notch-filtering approach to suppress this noise contribution in the absence of back-reflection signals.
+We propose here to reject the residual noise by using a numerical notch filter.
+Recalling the Fourier spectrum of the HFPNS-corrected interference signal shown in Figure~\ref{fig:NotchFiltering}(a), two pronounced resonance peaks are observed.
+This spectral feature is likely associated with residual mechanical instabilities of the delay line and motivate the use of a dedicated notch filtering approach to suppress this noise contribution in the absence of back reflection signals.

-For this purpose, in the analysis procedure, a passive notch filter targeting the two resonance frequencies at $f_{1} = 1.733$~Hz and $f_{2} = 2.313$~Hz is applied on the HFPNS corrected interference signal.
-The phase response of this implemented notch filters at these two frequencies is shown in Figure~\ref{fig11:Fourier-HFPNS-and-notch-filter}(b).
-By attenuating these narrow-band noise contributions selectively, the filter effectively suppresses the noise resonances without affecting the broadband noise floor or biasing a potential signal.
-It is further validated through Monte Carlo simulations performed on a synthetic dataset with comparable intensity, in which barycenter fluctuations are artificially injected at the same resonance frequencies.

-The resulting Fourier transform of the HFPNS-corrected barycenter signal after notch filtering is presented in Figure~\ref{fig11:Fourier-HFPNS-and-notch-filter}(c).
-A clear suppression of the spectral peaks at $f_{1}$ and $f_{2}$ is observed, confirming the efficiency of the filtering procedure, without changing the PSD of the flat background white noise.
+For this purpose, in the analysis procedure, a digital notch filter is applied on the HFPNS-corrected interference signal.
+The residual resonances observed after the HFPNS correction are identified through the amplitude spectral density (ASD) analysis of the corrected interference signal.
+As shown in Figure~\ref{fig:NotchFiltering}(a), the broadband noise floor is first estimated from the median ASD level, and significant spectral peaks are selected using a threshold criterion defined as the median ASD plus $5\sigma_{asd}$.
+Using this procedure, two dominant resonances are consistently identified at $f_1 =1.734~Hz$ and $f_2 = 2.314~Hz$.

+To suppress these narrow-band contributions, two digital notch filters are implemented at the selected frequencies with quality factors $Q=50$ and $Q=200$, respectively.
+The corresponding effective transfer function $|H(f)|^2$ of the cascaded filters is shown in Figure~\ref{fig:NotchFiltering}(b).
+The filtering is performed using a forward-backward zero-phase filtering procedure (filtfilt) in order to avoid phase distortion of a potential signal.

+The impact of the filtering on the corrected signal is presented in Figure~\ref{fig:NotchFiltering}(c), which shows the ASD after application of the notch filters.
+The narrow-band resonances are efficiently attenuated while the broadband noise floor remains essentially unchanged.
+In addition, no structures compatible with obvious aliasing artifacts or filter-induced distortions were observed near the Nyquist frequency.